Species: about 2,900

 The Green Tree Python has adaptations for living in the trees.
-It is slender, has a prehensile tail, and green coloration.
-It rests and hunts in the same way.
+It is slender, has a prehensile tail, and its green coloration is great camouflage amongst the leaves.
 It will coil up on top of a branch with its head hanging down ready to strike at prey.
-It has heat pits around its mouth.
+Green Tree Pythons have heat pits around their mouth which aid in “seeing” prey in the dark by detecting infrared radiation from warm bodies.
 Females will lay 6 – 30 eggs in a tree hole or among plants.
-The young will be bright yellow or red and are hunted by birds of prey.
+The young are either bright yellow or red and are hunted by birds of prey.
 They get their green coloration at about one year of age.
-You can find our Green Tree Pythons in the Herpaquarium.
+You can find our Green Tree Python in the Herpaquarium.

 The milksnake is not venomous.
 However, the Pueblan milksnake mimics the coloration, markings, and even behavior of venomous coral snakes and is easily confused with them in parts of its native range.
 This adaptation is a form of defensive mimicry.
 If disturbed or uncovered from its hiding place, the milksnake may thrash around in an attempt to startle its predators with its vivid colors.
 It can grow up to 3 feet in length.
 Milksnakes are found in the southern portions of North America, northern portions of South America, and throughout Central America.
 They live in arid portions of its native range and found at elevations exceeding 5500 ft.
 They eat small lizards and snakes, birds, mice and other rodents.
 You can find our Pueblan Milksnake in the Herpaquarium.

 Range: The species is endemic to Northeast Asia (China, Korea, Russia, and Mongolia).

 Conservation Status: Stable